Search

 Effective communication of healthcare information can empower patients and their family members to participate as full partners in their care, and is demonstrated to improve adherence to treatment and self-management.

-However, the importance of patient-provider communication extends far beyond the inpatient setting.
-When patients are no longer under the care of healthcare professionals, the care team should continue to communicate with patients to ensure safe outcomes and strengthen meaningful relationships with care providers.
+The importance of patient-provider communication extends far beyond the inpatient setting.
+When patients are no longer under the care of healthcare professionals, care teams should continue to communicate with patients via various modalities to ensure safe outcomes and strengthen meaningful relationships with care providers.

-Communication in Healthcare is Key to Safe Transitions
+Effective Communication in Healthcare is Crucial for Ensuring Safe Care Transitions

-Whether it is transitioning from acute care to the home or from wellness to chronic disease management, they all present opportunities to miss key aspects of healthcare communication – and patient and family satisfaction.
+Whether it’s transitioning from acute care to home or moving from wellness care to chronic disease management, these moments are full of opportunities where key aspects of healthcare communication can be missed, impacting patient outcomes, loyalty, and satisfaction.

-Think about a time when you’ve had to manage a transition of patient care on your own or as a caregiver for a loved one.
-You might agree that these are times of elevated anxiety and heightened concern about what to expect.
+Think about a time when you’ve had to manage a care transition of patient care on your own or as a caregiver for a loved one. t These are times of elevated anxiety and heightened concern about what to expect.

 Why is Communication Important in Health and Social Care?

-In addition to the amount of health information a patient and family are challenged to absorb regarding new medications, follow-up care, possible physical therapy required, and clinical symptoms, Social Determinants of Health (SDOH) may also play a significant role in a patient’s recovery.
+In addition to the amount of health information a patient and family are challenged to absorb regarding new medications, follow-up care, possible physical therapy required, and clinical symptoms, Social determinants of health (SDOH) can significantly impact a patient’s recovery and overall well-being after being discharged from the hospital.
+These factors include economic stability, access to healthcare, education, social support, neighborhood environment, and employment status.

 Effective Communication in Discharge Planning